Why Didn’t Cardinal Wuerl Come Clean?

 Cardinal Wuerl’s lie might not have been exposed if Robert Ciolek — a former seminarian who alleged that he had been sexually abused by McCarrick and by a Pittsburgh priest — had not asked to see documents in the personnel file of that Pittsburgh priest.

-As The Washington Post reported last week, Ciolek was not allowed to copy the documents, but he still offered a clear recollection of a damning memorandum signed by Wuerl, when he was bishop of Pittsburgh:
+As the Washington Post reported last week, Ciolek was not allowed to copy the documents, but he still offered a clear recollection of a damning memorandum signed by Wuerl, when he was bishop of Pittsburgh:

 It memorialized Wuerl’s meeting with the papal nuncio earlier that week [when Ciolek provided his testimony against the priest], and indicated he had shared with the papal nuncio, Archbishop Montalvo, the details involving allegations I had made about McCarrick.